 Use the following guidelines for withholding, depositing, and reporting taxable noncash fringe benefits.
-For additional information on how to withhold on taxable fringe benefits, see section 5 in Pub.
-15.

 Valuation of taxable fringe benefits.
 Generally, you must determine the value of taxable noncash fringe benefits no later than January 31 of the next year.
 Before January 31, you may reasonably estimate the value of the fringe benefits for purposes of withholding and depositing on time.